Chart Color Schemes

 Benowa was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Benowa's cultural diversity is notable with 26.1% speaking a language other than English at home and 38.8% born overseas.
-Christianity is the predominant religion, comprising 51.8%.
-Judaism, however, is overrepresented at 0.5%, compared to 0.6% regionally.
+Benowa has a high level of cultural diversity, with 26.1% of its population speaking a language other than English at home and 38.8% born overseas.
+Christianity is the predominant religion in Benowa, making up 51.8% of people.
+However, Judaism is overrepresented compared to the rest of Queensland, comprising 0.5% of Benowa's population versus 0.1%.

 Frequently Asked Questions - Diversity